Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Evaluation Result

-We first analyze the prominence of legal-related tokens.
-Legal token prominence, defined as the difference between logit values for specific legal tokens and the average logit value across the entire sequence, serves as an indicator of the model's focus on legally relevant content.

-As shown in Figure~\ref{fig:token_a}, we observe a progressive improvement across training stages: starting from the Zero-shot baseline with mainly negative prominence values, R1-Distill demonstrates initial improvements through high-quality reasoning data distilled from a large reasoning model, establishing foundational capabilities for identifying legally relevant content.
-Legal$\Delta$ further advances this progression through GRPO training, with the prominence values becoming notably higher and more samples achieving positive values compared to previous stages, indicating substantially enhanced attention to legally relevant tokens.
+\textbf{Performance Quality Assessment.} As shown in Figure~\ref{fig:token_a}, we evaluate legal token prominence across three different models.
+Legal token prominence is defined as the difference between logit values for specific legal tokens and the average logits across the sequence, which measures the model's attention to legally relevant content.
+We observe progressive improvements: from negative baseline values in Zero-shot, R1-Distill achieves initial improvements through distilled reasoning data, while Legal$\Delta$ further advances through GRPO training with notably higher prominence values and more positive samples, indicating enhanced attention to legal tokens.

-We further assess the quality of reasoning chains generated by our models through perplexity analysis for ground truth prediction.
-Specifically, we compare Legal$\Delta$ with and without information gain enhancement by asking each model to generate reasoning chains for questions and then feeding these reasoning chains along with questions to the vanilla LLM (Qwen2.5-32B-Instruct) to calculate the perplexity of ground truth answers.
-Lower perplexity indicates that the reasoning chain better supports the correct answer prediction, reflecting higher reasoning quality.
-As demonstrated in Figure~\ref{fig:token_b}, Legal$\Delta$ with information gain enhancement consistently achieves lower perplexity values across legal reasoning tasks, with statistically significant improvements confirmed by paired t-test results.
-This demonstrates that the information gain module effectively enhances the quality of generated reasoning chains, enabling the LLM to generate more accurate responses.
+We further assess reasoning quality through perplexity analysis by comparing Legal$\Delta$ with and without information gain enhancement in Figure~\ref{fig:token_b}.
+For each question, we generate reasoning chains and provide them, along with the question, to a vanilla LLM (Qwen2.5-32B-Instruct) to calculate ground truth answer perplexity.
+Legal$\Delta$ with information gain consistently achieves lower perplexity values across tasks, demonstrating the information-gain reward modeling helps to conduct higher quality reasoning results.